Traffic-Aware Autonomous Driving with Differentiable Traffic Simulation: Traffic-Aware Autonomous Driving

-Most, if not all self driving models focus on replicating expert human behavior as ground truth.
-Additionally, FLOW~\cite{wu2017flow} introduces the vision of mixed autonomy, where autonomous vehicles can drive in a way which benefits all members of the simulation.
-This behavior is not necessarily observed in the real world, or known to humans, and thus ground truth for optimal driving for societal good is not known.
+Most, if not all self-driving models focus on replicating expert human behavior as ground truth.
+Additionally, FLOW~\cite{wu2017flow} introduces the vision of mixed autonomy, where AVs can drive in a way that benefits all members of the simulation.
+This behavior is not necessarily observed in the real world or known to humans, and thus ground truth for optimal driving for societal good is not known.
 Currently, there is no existing research on integrating such behavior into single-vehicle driving control.
+We present TrAAD as a practical application of the ideas presented by FLOW to current imitative autonomous driving methods.

-While FLOW's traffic simulation focuses on high-level control such as vehicle acceleration, we present a method to extend this to lower-level single vehicle control using imitation learning.
-Differentiable traffic simulation enables direct involvement of simulation in supervised learning due to availability of simulation gradients for backpropagation.
-In our work, we use traffic simulation gradients to improve sample efficiency in on-policy RL.
+Differentiable traffic simulation can be directly applied to supervised learning due to the availability of simulation gradients for backpropagation.
+In our method, we use traffic simulation gradients to improve sample efficiency in on-policy RL.

-\textbf{Dataset Collection.} We collect our own driving dataset in the same format as ``Learning by Cheating''~\cite{chen2019lbc}.
-Driving data is collected by an expert driver in CARLA Simulator at a rate of 2 Hz, or every 10 frames at 20 FPS.
-Training data comprises of 50 routes over towns 1, 3, 5, and 6, while test data comprises 26 routes.
+\textbf{Dataset Collection.} We collect our own driving dataset in the same format as ``Learning by Cheating'' (LBC)~\cite{chen2019lbc}.
+Driving data is collected by an expert driver, CARLA autopilot, in CARLA Simulator~\cite{Dosovitskiy17} at a rate of 2 Hz, or every 10 frames at 20 frames per second.
+The expert driver is \textit{not} a learned agent and uses route waypoints and simulation information to drive optimally.
+Training data comprises 50 routes over towns 1, 3, 5, and 6, while test data comprises 26 routes.
 These towns describe a small suburban town, a large complex city, a square-grid city, and a highway environment respectively.
-Sensors include a top-down birds eye segmentation map and three RGB cameras (left, right and center dashcam views).
-Annotations include vehicle position, vehicle control commands, and traffic state of current vehicle lane in the same format as Equation~\ref{eq:sim_state}.
-Our driving dataset will be made available on our project website, along with code used to generate it upon acceptance.
+Sensors include a top-down birds-eye segmentation map and three RGB cameras (left, right, and center dashcam views).
+Annotations include vehicle position, vehicle control commands, and traffic state of the current vehicle lane in the same format as Equation~\ref{eq:sim_state}.
+The dataset and the code to generate it can be found on our project website.

 \textbf{Hardware specs and Software.} All experiments are trained on a single NVIDIA RTX A5000 GPU, Intel(R) Xeon(R) W-2255 CPU (20 cores), and 16 GB RAM, with the exception of experiments on TransFuser, which was trained on eight A5000 GPUs in parallel.